-The student will have to do a global exam that will include all the course contents and competences.
-The structure of this exam will be broader than that of the Ordinary/Extraordinary calls.
-To pass the course, the student must obtain at least a 5 out of 10 in this exam, which will constitute 100% of his/her grade.
+Students will have to do a global exam that will include all the course contents and competences.
+The structure of this exam will be significantly broader than that of the Ordinary/Extraordinary exams.
+To pass the course, the student must obtain at least 5 points out of 10 in this exam, which will represent 100% of his/her final grade.